ExpressionEngine/ExpressionEngine-User-Guide/docs/development/tab-files.md

 Here is an example of the publish layout's tab for the Structure add-on:
 ![structure tab](_images/structure_tab.png)

+NOTE:Before adding a tab to your add-on, you need to already have an add-on in place.
+See [Building An Add-On: Getting Started](development/addon-development-overview.md#getting-started) for how to generate the starter files for your add-on.

 ## Creating The Tab File
 Tab files are not currently able to be generated through the CLI, thus you will need to manually create the file `tab.[addon_name].php` in the root of your add-on's folder.